EVAN’S BIRTH – January 19, 1993

 On May 13, 1994 when Evan was sixteen months old, his brother Elliot was born.
 Elliot doesn’t have clubfeet or amniotic band syndrome.

 One of the most memorable days of our lives would have to be August 11th, 1994 when Evan took his first steps on his own.
 While Daddy watched, he took his first steps (of course Mommy was in the laundry room).

 As if four surgeries, and far too many casts to count, weren’t enough, the week before Evan started Kindergarten he was operated on for a hernia.
 The only problem with this was that Evan was a seasoned pro and didn’t think he wanted to go through the doors into the operating room.
-But he didn’t make a fuss and after thinking about it for awhile he passed on the wagon ride and walked in on his own.
-Therefore before the age of 5 Evan had 5 operations.
+After thinking about it for awhile he passed on the wagon ride and walked in on his own.
+Before the age of 5 Evan had 5 operations.